CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

   detected objects
 * The vignets of the single-exposure PSFs

-The first and last items of the list were obtained in (#compute-spread-model) and (#interpolate-multi-epoch-psf), respectively.
-The missing middle three are thus to be extracted here.
+The first and last items of the list were already obtained (see [Compute spread model](#compute-spread-model) and [Interpolate multi-epoch PSF](#interpolate-multi-epoch-psf)).
+The missing middle three products are thus to be extracted here.
 For technical reasons, we have to use for the moment the module `vignetmaker_runner2`, run in `MULTI-EPOCH` mode.
 To work in tile coordinates, we need spherical WORLD coordinates instead of Cartesian IMAGE (pixel)